Cryptohnic/Cryptohnic/README.md

 - 👋 Hi, I’m @Cryptohnic
-- 👀 I’m interested in Computer Programming and working with data
+- 👀 I’m interested in AI, computer programming, optimization, and data science
 - 🌱 I’m currently learning and mastering Java SE 8
 - 📫 How to reach me brandonwalex@gmail.com or (817) 988-9017